Bruswei/itx-git-workshop/readme.md

-# Git Workshop for ITX students. :rocket:
+# Git Workshop for ITx students. :rocket:

 :warning:️ Do not use `git push` for this exercise!